Linguage/AI-Rosseta/LexFirdmanInCN/62-DonaldKnuth.md

-have no arrows that means multiplication XY means x times X times X times X Y times if you have one arrow that means exponentiation so x one arrow Y means X to the X to the X to the X to the X Y times so I find out by the way that this is notation was invented by a guy in 1830 and and he was like he was a a a [Music] one of the English nobility who who spent his time thinking about stuff like this and it was exactly the same concept that I that I'm that I used arrows and he used a slightly different notation but anyway this and then this Ackerman's function is is based on the same kind of ideas but Ackerman was 1920s but anyway you got this number 10 quadruple arrow 3 so that's that says well we take you know we take 10 to the
+have no arrows that means multiplication XY means x times X times X times X Y times if you have one arrow that means exponentiation so x one arrow Y means X to the X to the X to the X to the X Y times so I find out by the way that this is notation was invented by a guy in 1830 and and he was like he was one of the English nobility who who spent his time thinking about stuff like this and it was exactly the same concept that I that I'm that I used arrows and he used a slightly different notation but anyway this and then this Ackerman's function is is based on the same kind of ideas but Ackerman was 1920s but anyway you got this number 10 quadruple arrow 3 so that's that says well we take you know we take 10 to the